zevbo/VirtualRobotMania/manias/ctf/README.md

   the flag.

-The defense bot has two ways of interfering with the offense bot: it can get in its way, and it can fire bullets at it.
+The defense bot has two ways of interfering with the offense bot: it can get in the other bot's way, and it can fire (strangely slow-moving) lasers at it.

-Also, tournaments will be in teams, bughouse style!

-Each team consists of an offense bot and a defense bot.
-Both your bot and your team-mate's bot will play in concurrent games.
-Victories by your bot will provide advantages to your team-mate's bot, and vice-versa.
-But more on that below.

-# Logging in

-For various reasons, we decided to set up a server that people could connect to to program their bots, rather than having to get software installed on everyone's box.
-We'll send instructions in a separate email.

-# Robot APIs
+# Robot commands

 Each kind of robot (defense or offense) has its own library of commands.
 You should make sure you have the right require at the top